zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

 Ritobin_cli.exe needs to be in the folder it was originally in with the hashes folder.
 Otherwise, you will have many hashed code names, like 0x3s4d5e5.

 ---
+If there already is an idleparticle system please look for step 4.5.

 4. Open both files with Visual Studio Code.
    Paste this code from the idleparticle folder you downloaded into your skin0.bin/.py Keep the position of the code in your mind and try to reproduce the steps.